- Caffeine level77 mg

 We derived the caffeine content based on an average from six different espresso servings (each from a different coffee outlet).
 The caffeine content varied considerably, as did the volume of the serving.

 Values ranged from 58 mg up to 185 mg for a double shot.

 The USDA value for Espresso coffee is 64 mg caffeine per fluid ounce.

-UPDATE: Analysis of 97 different Espresso drinks in Queensland, Australia found a much higher value of 106mg per serve.
+Note: A 2007 analysis of 97 different espresso drinks in Queensland, Australia found a much higher value of 106mg per serve.
 The range varied enormously (25mg to 214mg).
 Source: Journal of Food and Chemical Toxicology.

 - A single serving of Espresso is called a "shot".

 - Two servings is called a double shot or Espresso Doppio.

 - Ristretto - A very short or "restricted" shot.